pbaille/facets/README.md

 ### Anonymous types

-You can create anonymous types instances with the `reify`
+You can create anonymous types instances with the `reify` function

 passing it some parents: